Did you know? Bicultural Support is a FREE service available to Early Childhood Education services across NSW.

 How can I encourage my child’s service to access Bicultural Support?

-Early Childhood Services can request a Bicultural Support Worker to support your child at their Childcare Centre, Long Daycare, Before and After School Care or Preschool and Centre Based Day Care services providing a kindergarten/preschool program.
+Early Childhood Education and Care services can request a Bicultural Support Worker to support your child at their Long Day Care service, Family Day Care, Before and After School Care service or Vacation Care service.
 Depending on the eligibility of your child’s service, funding for Bicultural Support Workers can be accessed through the Inclusion Support Programme or through a Fee-For-Service arrangement.

 Talk to your service about the available options or encourage them to call Multicultural Children’s Services on (02) 9569 1288 or via email firstname.lastname@example.org